ExplainableML/czsl/README.md

 ```

 Note: Some of the scripts are adapted from AttributeasOperators repository.
 GCN and GCNII implementations are imported from their respective repositories.

-## License
-czsl is Creative Commons Attribution Non-Commercial Licensed, as found in the LICENSE file.